sodaball/MABNet/README.md

 The `conf` parameter specifies the dataset-specific configuration file provided in the examples directory.
 The `dataset-root` parameter indicates the location where datasets are stored.
 If the dataset doesn't exist on first run, it will be automatically downloaded.
 The `log-dir` parameter specifies where results will be saved.

 For small molecule datasets, MD17 and rMD17 are also supported.
 You need to modify the `conf` parameter to MD17 or rMD17, and change the `dataset-arg` parameter to the specific molecular subset.
-The QM9 dataset is also supported - simply change the `conf` parameter to QM9 and modify the `dataset-arg` parameter to the quantum chemical property you want to predict.

 ## Inference